What are the differences between counseling and other professions?

-Professional counseling is often compared to or confused with marriage and family therapy, psychology, or social work (learn about the differences).
+Professional counseling is often compared to or confused with marriage and family therapy, psychology, or social work.
 However, four aspects underlying the profession that make counseling unique include (Remley & Herlihy, 2014):

 - Counselors focus on the mental health or wellness of the client instead of diagnosing mental illness.

 - Counselors assume that personal and emotional issues are developmental and normal;

 asking for help is a healthy response rather than a sign of weakness.

 - Counselors believe that early prevention is better than remediating a problem after it has become more serious.

 - Counselors work to empower clients and encourage them to become more independent.

 Counseling is a process where people can explore issues of concern in a supportive, non-judgmental environment.
 Through counseling, individuals and families can learn how to enhance their relationships, develop unused resources more fully, and become better at helping themselves in their everyday lives.

 These professions have similarities in that they all focus on helping clients through talk therapy and any of these professions may work with individuals, couples, groups, or families.
 In addition, they follow similar codes of ethics which require treating clients with respect and dignity, protecting the client’s confidentiality, maintaining professional boundaries, encouraging a client’s autonomy, and practicing within the professional’s scope of practice.

 However, each profession has a different core philosophy.
 Understanding these differences can help you make a decision about which program might be best for you.
 However, if you would like to learn more about professional counseling we encourage you to speak to a counseling program coordinator.